liferay/liferay-docs/develop/tutorials/articles/240-collaboration/01-item-selector/04-custom-views.markdown

                     );
             };

 8. Finally, the layout is set to the selected page:

             var container = A.one('#<portlet:namespace />treeContainerOutput');

             if (container) {
                     container.swallowEvent('click', true);

                     var tree = container.getData('tree-view');

                     tree.after('lastSelectedChange', setSelectedPage);
             }
         </aui:script>

 Your new selection view is automatically rendered by the Item Selector in every portlet that uses the criterion and return types you defined, without modifying anything in those portlets.

-Now you know how to create custom views for the Item Selector!
+Great!
+Now you know how to create custom views for the Item Selector.

 ## Related Topics [](id=related-topics)